-If you're a veteran or a dependent, we'll process your educational benefits claims through our dedicated Veterans Affairs Office, and we'll work with you to make the most of your veteran resources.
+If you're a veteran or a dependent, we'll process your educational benefits claims through our dedicated Veterans Services Office, and we'll work with you to make the most of your veteran resources.

 Veteran and Veteran Dependent Benefits

 The first step to securing your benefits is to determine if you will be applying as a veteran or a veteran dependent student.
 Use the definitions below to begin the process and discover your benefits.